 Manual search

-Click the search bar and enter a device name, IP address, machine name, or site to find devices.
+Click the search bar and enter a device name, IP address, machine name, department, user or site to find devices.

-Click the search bar and enter a device name, IP address, machine name, or customer to find devices.
+Click the search bar and enter a device name, IP address, machine name, department, customer, or contact to find devices.

 AI search

-Toggle on Ask (next to the search bar), describe what you're looking for, and AI Copilot will filter the devices.
+Toggle on Ask (next to the search bar), describe what you're looking for in your own words, and AI Copilot will filter the devices for you.

 Table settings

-Choose your preferred view — compact or detailed — and select columns to see device information that matters most.
+Choose your preferred view and select columns to see device information that matters most.
 Save your custom view for quick access anytime.

 Density